 Virginia Wright, PhD

-Dr. Wright focuses on developming and validating outcome measures, as well as the effectiveness of interventions in pediatric rehabilitation.
+Dr. Wright focuses on developing and validating outcome measures, as well as the effectiveness of interventions in pediatric rehabilitation.
 Includes gross motor measures, quality of movement, cerebral palsy, acquired brain injury, prosthetics, and life satisfaction.
 She leads the SPARK (Supporting Physical Activity-based Rehabilitation Research for Kids) Lab.

 Please visit the SPARK Lab's Work with Us page for information about current opportunities.